robzed/CavesNext/README.md

 ### Notes on the name

 I've recently become aware of a table-top RPG module that contains a dungeon with a similar name.
 However, these bear no relationship to this game.
 I don't think I'd played this specific module *before* writing this game, so this is likely simply a co-incidence.
-It's a pretty generic name and the words 'Chaos' and 'Caves' popular in the late 70' and early 80's - with Chaos Theory and dungeon crawlers like colossal cave.
+It's a pretty generic name and the words 'Chaos' and 'Caves' popular in the late 70' and early 80's - with Chaos Theory and dungeon crawlers like Colossal Cave.

 I'd like to have a written a game called 'Pyramids of Mars' - there was printed magazine type-in game of that name, but I think the author might have got the name (accidentially or otherwise) from the Doctor Who series in 1975.